-|Content||PSYC2500 is aimed at both psychology and other health professional students, and will introduce abnormal behaviour in its many forms.
-Students will gain an introductory understanding of the nature of abnormal behaviour including aetiology, diagnosis and treatment of psychological disorders.
 The lectures in this course have a strong focus on knowledge of a variety of commonly encountered mental illnesses, and utilise the real world experience of the lecturers to illustrate how these illness may present.
-Students will examine a number of behavioural categorisations including developmental disorders, anxiety disorders, mood disorders, schizophrenia, personality disorders, substance-use disorders and stress and health.|

 Related subjects: PSYC1200, PSYC2400, PSYC2600, PSYC2200, PSYC3200

-Laboratory: for 2 hour(s) per Week for 7 weeks
+Face to Face On Campus 2 hour(s) per Week for 7 Weeks